mmasciov/shortTrackNtuplizer/README.md

 Again, inputs are absolute and output is relative to your hadoop home, and you should provide a new (sub)directory for each input to avoid tragic name collisions (unless it is your intent to overwrite an older run).
 Friending using minifriend_condor.sh consumes more processor-hours than friending using friend_condor.sh, but we typically have an excess of small nodes so that de facto many small jobs are faster than a few large jobs, and the grid craps out on jobs that are too large.

-To avoid having literally millions of (tiny) friend files in the output directory, a new output subdirectory is created indexed per mt2 source file.
-Typically, each subdirectory will contain ~100,000 friended events scattered across a few files.
-Merge to suit.

 # Condor Submission Using Old Workflow (Small files only):